 Premium-quality Asian mushrooms can retail for up to $50 per kilogram.
 There is growing demand from Sydney and Brisbane wholesale markets, as well as specialty stores, supermarkets and restaurants.
 Kenon cultivate more than 1.5 tonnes of these varieties per week.

-Since teaming up with Innovation Connections and CQUniversity, Kenon have since been able to secure larger-scale federal government funding – an achievement that wasn’t easy to begin with.
+Since teaming up with SME Connect and CQUniversity, Kenon have since been able to secure larger-scale federal government funding – an achievement that wasn’t easy to begin with.

 “We initially tried to apply for funding but were unsuccessful as we didn’t really understand the funding programs and the processes involved,” says Tang.